sylhare/Type-on-Strap/_posts/2019-1-1-Life_Paper #1.md

 As this is the first blog let me introduce the series, here in **Life_Paper**, I shall share my weekly learning and experiences mostly about CS related stuff but also books and unprecedented experiences.
 By the way, that's my *new year resolution* too.

-> *Knowledge increases by sharing and writing is the best way to absorb it.* So, lets write and share ;)
+> Knowledge increases by sharing and writing is the best way to absorb it.

 The year 2019 is going to be a very crucial and impact-full year for me.
 With a lot of goals and commitments, I see it as great opportunity to learn to work not just more but *deeper* (in words of Cal Newport), as I firmly believe that [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)#Components) is one of the most fulfilling feelings I have ever experienced.